isabellainglis/playpal/README.md

 - I would love to add more songs to the app
 - Incorporating songs that include picking rather than just strumming
-- Chord recognition, to provide more a game element with scoring and a leaderboard
+- Chord recognition, to provide more of a game element with scoring and a leaderboard
-- More filtering options in Library page, i.e. being able to filter by mutliple chords.
+- More filtering options in the Library page, i.e. being able to filter by mutliple chords.